Skip to main content

 • In a small pot, combine rice, 1 ¼ cups water (2 ¼ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to use in Step 6.

-• While rice cooks, in a small bowl, combine sweet soy glaze, gochujang sauce, half the sesame oil, half the vinegar, and 1 tsp sugar (all the vinegar and 2 tsp sugar for 4 servings).
+• In a small bowl, combine sweet soy glaze, gochujang sauce, half the sesame oil, half the vinegar, and 1 tsp sugar (all the vinegar and 2 tsp sugar for 4 servings).
 Whisk until smooth.

 • Add ginger, garlic, and scallion whites to pan with shrimp.
 Cook, stirring often, until fragrant, 30-60 seconds.
 TIP: Reduce heat to medium if mixture is browning too quickly! • Add sauce mixture; cook, stirring, until sauce has thickened and everything is coated, 1-2 minutes more. • Turn off heat; transfer to a large bowl.
 Wash out pan.